 Coffs Harbour is a city that is geographically small relative to the state average and has a moderate urban density.
-Its major emissions source is electricity consumption with the majority of this coming from industrial electricity consumption.
+Its major emissions source is electricity consumption with the majority of this coming from residential electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.